-The goal of this project is to develop critical technologies that will support the industry’s development of aluminum risers for ultra-deepwater drilling.
+The goal of this project is to develop critical technologies that will support the industry’s development of aluminum risers for ultra-deepwater drilling and production.
 The primary technical objective to support this project is the development of high strength, corrosion resistant weldments that connect 7XXX series aluminum riser flanges and pipes.
 A secondary technical objective with this project is the development of technologies that will mitigate the corrosion of 7XXX series alloys.
 Theses technical objectives will be accomplished by: 1) Development of a friction stir welding process to join forged 7XXX aluminum flanges with extruded 7XXX pipes.
 2) Establishing a post weld heat treatment schedule for 7XXX aluminum joints to improve corrosion resistance and weld strength.
 3) Exploring cold spray applications as a corrosion mitigation strategy.

 Pacific Northwest National Laboratory (PNNL) – Richland, WA 99354

 Commercial oil production from conventional deepwater (<7000 feet) resources has been successfully demonstrated on three separate aluminum riser systems operating in Brazilian waters.
 More than 12 years of continuous service at depths up to 7200 feet have shown that low strength aluminum risers are viable in seawater environments.
 Moving aluminum riser technology to ultradeep water (>7000 ft) requires the use of higher strength aluminum, such as 7XXX alloys, which present several critical challenges.
 For example, 7XXX aluminum risers were used to achieve water depths of 9,900 feet in the Perdido Oil Field, but corrosion issues encountered during the project prevented long term use of the aluminum riser string.
 One of the largest challenges is riser strength.
 The relatively low strength of aluminum alloys currently deployed in deepwater applications is insufficient for ultra-deepwater.
-In order to use existing deepwater riser designs (low strength aluminum) for ultra-deepwater applications, the flange and pipe wall thicknesses would have to be significantly increased to support the higher tension load (due to increased depth) and increased fatigue loading inherent to longer riser strings.
-This added mass would entirely negate all of the weight saving advantages of aluminum.
+In order to use existing deepwater riser designs (low strength aluminum) for ultra-deepwater applications, the flange and pipe wall thicknesses have to be significantly increased to support the higher tension load (due to increased depth) and increased fatigue loading inherent to longer riser strings.
+This added mass entirely negates all of the weight saving advantages of aluminum.
 Changing to 7XXX series aluminum requires development of the welding process that joins a forged flange to an extruded pipe, and post-weld heat treatment schedules to improve corrosion resistance and strength of the weld.

 Another challenge is seawater corrosion.
 Deepwater aluminum risers rely solely on sacrificial anodes to mitigate corrosion.
 Industry views this approach as too risky for ultra-deepwater applications due to the increased surface area of the longer riser string and greater current fluctuations across extreme water depths.
 To mitigate this risk, a defense-in-depth approach is proposed where a corrosion protection strategy will employ both sacrificial anodes and a corrosion coating system applied to the fabricated riser.

 Detailed financial analysis has shown that replacing steel production risers with aluminum is a promising approach to dramatically improve the economics of oil production from ultra-deepwater resources.
 For example, extending the offshore depth from 4000 feet to 9000 feet would cost an estimated $33M using aluminum risers compared to $200-300M with conventional steel risers.
-This is because the use of steel risers requires that rigs be significantly modified to increase deck load capacity; an extremely expensive proposition.
+This is because the use of steel risers requires that rigs be significantly modified to increase deck load capacity, an extremely expensive proposition.

 The replacement of steel with aluminum for construction of risers will greatly improve the economic feasibility of oil production from ultra-deepwater resources.
 Successful completion of this project will strengthen the upstream sector by enhancing the ability of the oil and gas industry to target resources that are currently beyond economic reach.